shirubio/hapi-fhir-data/README.md

    This can be very slow if you asked for a large number of patients.

-   After loading the data, you can delete all subfolders in the 'data' folder.
+   After loading the data, you can delete all folders in the 'data' folder.

 4. Hapi coding!